bymayo/jquery-svg-convert/README.md

 ##Roadmap
-- Ability to add custom class id & data attributes to the <svg> tag
+- Ability to set options on images with a `data` attribute.